Global Research Identifier Database

 In December 2016, Digital Science released GRID under a Creative Commons CC0 licence — without restriction under copyright or database law.

 The database is available for download as a ZIP archive, which includes the entire database in JSON and CSV file formats.

-From all the sources which it draws information, including funding datasets, Digital Science claims that GRID covers 92% of institutions.
+From all the sources from which it draws information, including funding datasets, Digital Science claims that GRID covers 92% of institutions.

 Data sources

 Example

 The GRID ID for NASA: → grid.238252.c.